 Employees are requested to give written notice of resignation to their supervisor as far in advance as possible to minimize the vacancy time of the position.
 The notice should state the reason for separation and the last working day.
 At least two weeks' notice is expected from non-exempt employees.
 For professional positions, a month's notice is appropriate.
 Refer to the section on voluntary termination/resignation.
 For faculty positions, please refer to the Faculty Handbook.

 The University is committed to sound programs of injury prevention and compliance with environmental, occupational health and safety regulations.
 Compliance is a responsibility shared by the entire University community: faculty, staff and students.
 Responsibility for good safety and health work practices begins with the employee and proceeds upward through the supervisor to all levels of management.

-The University prohibits the use, possession or storage of any firearms, explosives, other weapons, or fireworks.
-Firearms are defined as any gun, rifle, pistol, or handgun designed to fire bullets, BBs, pellets, or shots (including paint balls), regardless of the propellant used.
+The University prohibits the use, possession or storage of any firearms, explosives, other weapons, fireworks, or unauthorized hazardous materials or chemicals.
+Firearms are defined as any gun, rifle, pistol, or handgun designed to fire bullets, BBs, pellets, or shots (including paintballs), regardless of the propellant used.
+Weapons include knives that are longer than 3 inches, or objects that could be construed as weapons or items that pose a potential hazard to the safety or health of others.
 Other weapons are defined as any instrument of combat, or any object not designed as an instrument of combat but carried or used for the purpose of inflicting or threatening bodily injury or damaging/destroying University property or the property of others.
 An exception to the possession of firearms on campus will be granted to Public Safety Officers who have been specifically commissioned by the Special Officers Management Branch to be armed in connection with their employment.

 Responsibility for personal security and the security of property is primarily an individual and personal responsibility.
 The University assumes no responsibility for the loss of or damage to or theft of personal property.